turbot/guardrails-samples/calculated_policies/aws_ec2_public_subnet/README.md

 ## Implementation Details

-This script provides a Terraform configuration for creating a smart folder and applying a calculated policy using `AWS > EC2 > Instance > Approved > Usage` policy and then setting `AWS > EC2 > Instance > Approved` to check.
+This Terraform template creates a smart folder and applies calculated policies on the policies:

+- `AWS > EC2 > Instance > Approved`
+- `AWS > EC2 > Instance > Approved > Usage`

+Approval policy that restrict usage of EC Instances if the Subnet associated with the Instance has a Route to an IGW.

 ### Template Input (GraphQL)